 Convergence behavior can often be improved using alternative convergence algorithms, as the default algorithm in most codes - the direct inversion in the iterative subspace (DIIS)25 - has a failure mode in which the iterations can oscillate between multiple partially converged solutions.26 Alternative algorithms such as geometric direct minimization (GDM),27 energy DIIS (EDIIS),28 augmented DIIS (ADIIS),29 and optimal damping (ODA)30 aim to converge toward a solution more reliably at the cost of increasing the average number of iterations needed to reach the convergence threshold, and are often used as backup algorithms in case DIIS fails to converge.
-In addition, the large occupied-virtual rotations caused by a vanishing HOMO-LUMO gap can be mitigated using level shifting, 31 which involves increasing the diagonal entries of the Fock matrix corresponding to virtual orbital indices by a shift parameter prior to diagonalization.
-Fractional occupation methods, also called electron smearing, may also be used to aid convergence and have proved their effectiveness in density functional calculations of metallic systems, which have no band gap.
-32 This approach involves partially populating the orbitals according to a predetermined distribution around the Fermi level corresponding to a temperature parameter, which may be annealed down to 0 K when the iterations approach convergence.
+In addition, the large occupied-virtual rotations caused by a vanishing HOMO-LUMO gap can be mitigated using level shifting,31 which involves increasing the diagonal entries of the Fock matrix corresponding to virtual orbital indices by a shift parameter prior to diagonalization.
+Fractional occupation methods, also called electron smearing, may also be used to aid convergence and have proved their effectiveness in density functional calculations of metallic systems, which have no band gap.32 This approach involves partially populating the orbitals according to a predetermined distribution around the Fermi level corresponding to a temperature parameter, which may be annealed down to 0 K when the iterations approach convergence.
+Accelerating SCF convergence is also important in interactive ab initio MD applications, which require rapidly updated forces on the order of 60 Hz in real time.
+Newly developed methods such as density matrix extrapolation33 and surrogate functions for the electronic energy34 are highly useful when convergence is slower than the needed frequency for user interactivity.

-Although there exist many strategies for treating difficult cases of SCF convergence, no single strategy is general enough to fully resolve the convergence problems that occur for reactive BOMD simulations.
-The performance of the different convergence algorithms, and the proper values of adjustable parameters for level shifting and fractional occupation, all depend on the system and configuration being considered. ^{32,33} A single simulation trajectory could sample regions of configuration space that differ in the types of chemical species, which may require different choices of algorithms and parameters to ensure convergence.
+Although there exist many strategies for treating difficult cases of SCF convergence, the applications of reactive BOMD and their associated convergence behaviors are also highly varied, making it difficult to resolve all convergence problems with a single strategy.
+The performance of widely used convergence algorithms, and the proper values of adjustable parameters for level shifting and fractional occupation, often depend on the system and configuration being considered. ^{32,35} A single simulation trajectory could sample regions of configuration space that differ widely in the types of chemical species and electronic structures, which may require different choices of algorithms and parameters to ensure convergence.
 Even if convergence issues could be resolved for a given configuration by making the appropriate choices of methods and parameters, it requires time-consuming manual intervention that limits the usefulness of these reactive simulations in practice.
 Therefore, there still exists a need for general methods to treat SCF convergence difficulties in reactive BOMD simulations.